Anton Howes

 Education

-Anton is the head of innovation research at The Entrepreneurs Network, a UK-based think tank dedicated to fostering innovation and entrepreneurship.
-He is also historian-in-residence at the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA), where he has written the organization's latest history.
-Anton holds a PhD in Political Economy from King’s College London and previously served as a lecturer in Economic History at King’s College and a postdoctoral researcher at Brown University.
+Anton is an independent historian of invention.
+A visiting fellow at King’s College London, he was formerly Lecturer in Economic History there, and is the official historian of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (the subject of his first book, Arts and Minds: How the Royal Society of Arts Changed a Nation, published by Princeton University Press).
+He holds a Ph.D. in Political Economy from King’s College London and was a postdoctoral researcher at Brown University.
 His research focuses on the history and causes of innovation, especially during Britain’s Industrial Revolution.
-Anton is the author of Arts and Minds, a book about the Royal Society of Arts' role in driving national improvement for over three centuries.
 Through his work, he translates historical insights into practical policy proposals to encourage innovation today.
-Anton also shares his research widely via his popular newsletter, Age of Invention.
+Anton shares his research widely via his popular newsletter, Age of Invention.